sbilwan/package-rest/README.md

 name: Name of the package.

-products: This is the array of the products with similar structure as defined in the https://product-service.herokuapp.com/api/v1/products  [see the sample below]
+products: This is the array of the products with similar structure as defined in the sample below.
 ```[ {
   "id" : "VqKb4tyj9V6i",
   "name" : "Shield",